joric/oneliners/README.md

 ### Accumulate

-There are many uses, remember that it supports any function besides the default "sum".
+There are many uses for `itertools.accumulate`, remember that it supports any function besides the default "sum".

 ```python
 class Solution():